MrBerg/DutchLetters/README.md

 1. How does the popularity of different languages vary for letters during the studied time period, and why?
 2. Which languages do different kinds of authors use?

-While Latin was the predominant language for learned communication in the Middle Ages, French would start to replace it especially for international and diplomatic use during the Early Modern period.
+While Latin was the predominant language for learned communication in Europe during the Middle Ages, French would start to replace it especially for international and diplomatic use during the Early Modern period.
+Similarly, European court culture was predominantly in Latin until French gradually replaced it in the 18th century (De Bom).
+This common culture was an outgrowth of the international Latin-literate learned communities, the 'respublica literatia' (De Bom).
 Scientific writing would continue to be done mainly in Latin for this whole period, but vernacular languages also gained more and more use for domestic communication.
 By looking at the senders of letters and the language they write in, we can gain a glimpse at what languages they expected the receiver to understand and which language they considered the correct one for their particular letter, be it due to subject matter and established terminology or their own level of language proficiency.

+In the Low Countries, Latin literature started to lose relevance during the early 17th century in the south, but in the north it remained relevant during the 18th century (Deneire).
+Latin was used by academics, clergy, diplomats, and used for poetry, drama and scholarly and scientific work (Deneire).

+The same individual can use different languages for different purposes or discourses, for instance Latin for learned discourse and the local vulgar language for others in the Early Modern period as an example of code-switching (Frijhoff et al 2017, p.
+12).

+The Dutch golden age (ca 1580-1750) was also a high point for the Dutch language, both before and after being disregarded in favour of French among the middle and upper classes (Frijhoff 2017, 95, 98).
+In the 1580s, the States General of northern Netherlands switched from French to Dutch for communication, after the separation from the partly French-speaking southern Netherlands.
+During the 17th century there was an increased interest for Dutch as the bible was translated to it in 1637 and standardization and use as national language was increased (Frijhoff 2017, 97-98).

 ## The data